logicuniverse/manifesto/README.md

 > [!TIP]
 > _**Visual-Logical Isomorphism:** In LogicUniverse, the **LogicIR Composer** is not a "GUI wrapper" for code; it is the primary interface for **Topological Synthesis**.
 By mapping logic into an interactive **coordinate system**, we enable the observer to perceive the orthogonality of axes (X, Y, Z) through **fractal nesting**—revealing relationships that remain latent and entangled in 1D text.
 Crucially, the LogicIR fabric remains invariant across its origins—whether manifested via the Composer, synthesized by AI, or unfolded through Macros, all logic converges into a single, deterministic data topology._

-Once logic enters the LogicIR state, its origin becomes irrelevant.
-It exists as a pure, mathematical description—a "Topological Blueprint" ready for deterministic transformation and execution.
+Once logic is encapsulated in LogicIR, its origin becomes irrelevant.
+It exists as a pure, mathematical description: a topological blueprint, ready for deterministic transformation and execution.

 **Structure & Semantics**